twilkinson573/react-hello-world-template/readme.md

 This is a starter template to quickly bootstrap new React projects without trying to copy one of your old setups or re-configuring webpack for the millionth time.

+* Bootstrap is provided via a CDN link
+* webpack-dev-server will hot-reload changes

 ## Getting Started

 1. Ensure you have npm & Node installed.